 For many Americans that had saved with traditional investment strategies, the crash in 2008 was enough to devastate their portfolios.
 Many saw more than 50% of their portfolio given back to the market in massive sell-offs.

-And while it’s true that these Bear markets are typically followed by Bull markets, that isn’t a solid encouragement for those that planned on retiring in 2009 or 2010.
+And while it’s true that these Bear markets are typically followed by Bull markets, that isn’t a solid encouragement for those that planned on retiring in 2009 or 2010, who suddenly had to get a lesson on sequence-of-returns risk.

 A Guaranteed Floor

-A LIRP provides a floor to your investment returns, also known as a guarantee.
-The guarantee means that you will never have a year in which you take a loss, and depending on your product choice and allocation you may be able to get a guarantee that you’ll never get less than 3 or 4%.
+Depending on the chassis you choose for your LIRP, either whole life or indexed universal life, a LIRP provides a floor to your investment returns, also known as a guarantee.
+The guarantee means that you will never have a year in which you take a loss, and depending on your product choice and cash value allocation you may be able to get a guarantee that you’ll never get less than 3 or 4%.

 In order to get the guarantee and the safety that comes along with it, you will give up some of the big gains that come in the incredible bull market years.

-So you won’t be getting 20% when the market is booming, instead you may only get 10-13%.
-But for many that is a price they’re more than willing to pay to get a solid guarantee that they’ll never lose money.
+So you won’t be getting 20% when the market is booming, instead you may only get 10%.
+But for many that is a price they’re more than willing to pay to get a solid guarantee that they’ll never lose money, and not losing money is the key to true compound interest returns.

 Guaranteed Death Benefit